meilisearch/specifications/text/0118-search-api.md

 `"…and with boiling blood he…"`

 Cropped query terms are counted as a word regarding `cropLength`.

+Sending more query terms than the `cropLength` value has no impact.
+The cropped part will contain the `cropLength` number.

 ###### 3.1.12.1.3.
 Length Reassignment to the left.